Mr. Ellis is the Director of Codes & Compliance for Simpson Str...More Details

 Mr. Shah was selected to serve as part of the Expert Consulting Team to the Islamic Republic of Afghanistan in executing a Technical Assistance Project to strengthen its national building and planning practices.
 In October, 2000 Ravi traveled as a development partner in a trade delegation to Yung Ho City, Taiwan to discuss effects of Building and Planning regulations on the economic development process.

 Ravi has the unique distinction of being presented two “Excellence in Service” awards in recognition of exemplary dedication and professional service to the city of Carrollton.
 He was named the Building Official of the Year in 2000 by the Construction Research Center at UTA.
 He has authored numerous technical and management articles including the co-publication of a textbook titled, Building Department Administration that is used in universities and as a guide for certification exams.
 Ravi is the first recipient of ICC’s ‘Raising the Profile’ award that was presented in Washington D.C.
 In addition, in 2012, the Congressional Caucus Coalition presented him the 2012 ‘Leadership Towards High Performance’ Award.

-Sharon Goei is the Director of Building and Housing for the City ...More Details
+Sharon Goei is the Director of Building and Housing for the City of...More Details